 Hydraulic breakers are the oldest hydraulic attachments for carriers.
 The first serial manufactured rock breaker was the Krupp HM 400 in 1967 and the patent was secured in 1963.
-Hydraulic breakers are impact devices designed to break any kind of rock or concrete with any hardness or physical property.
+Excavator jack hammers are impact devices designed to break any kind of rock or concrete with any hardness or physical property.
 They have a wide range of applications such as demolition, deconstruction, primary rock excavation, secondary rock breaking, trenching, foundation work, asphalt cutting and many others.

 Today our excavator hydraulic hammers are available from ~ 50 kg to more than 10,000 kg of operating weight for any kind of carrier.
 Over sixty years of development of the breaker hammers has produced advances at different levels, such as self-lubricating systems, sound & vibration damped systems, automatic rock hardness adjusting systems, energy recovery, solid body concept and much more.